-NuScale Faces Questions on Nuclear Reactor Safety, Financing First Project
+NuScale Faces Questions on Nuclear Reactor Safety and Financing Its First Project

 As for the DOE cost-share agreement, Lyman said it’s dependent on future congressional budget approvals that may not emerge.
 “The bottom line is, without a large subsidy, it would not be economical for them to buy this power.”

 Lyman noted that NuScale’s light water reactor technology is the most well-developed nuclear technology in the world, serving as the “workhorse of the nuclear fleet worldwide.”
-Other SMR developers are pursuing more novel designs with little or no real-world operating experience, and will likely face steeper challenges in proving their technology for real-world application, he said.
+Other SMR developers are pursuing more novel designs with little or no real-world operating experience and will likely face steeper challenges in proving their technology for real-world applications, he said.